apache/parquet-site/content/en/blog/features/alp_encoding.md

 The result matches the stored double exactly: the value round-trips losslessly.
 {{% /alert %}}

 Some values don't survive the round-trip.
 Instead, they are written to the exception array at the end of the vector.
-The exceptions positions are stored prior to the exception array.
+The exception positions are stored prior to the exception array.

 While very performant, not all floating-point data can be exploited by ALP, for example vector embeddings typically span the full floating-point range and do not encode well with ALP.
 Such use cases can continue to use existing Parquet features such as `PLAIN` or [`BYTE_STREAM_SPLIT`](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT) encoding followed by `ZSTD` or `SNAPPY` general purpose compression.

 ### Random access

-ALP encoding avoids that by encoding values into one or more vectors (between 8 and 32K, defaults to 1024, chosen by the writer), sized for SIMD and for fitting in L1 cache.
+ALP makes random access work by encoding values into one or more vectors (between 8 and 32K, defaults to 1024, chosen by the writer), sized for SIMD and for fitting in L1 cache.
 Each vector stores the necessary metadata to decode any row inside.

 **Before**, reading a single value: